Sarctiann/CMajorElectricPiano/README.md

 # C-Major

-This patch is just a copy of ElectricPiano from c-majir exanmples
+This patch is just a copy of ElectricPiano from C-Major examples

-### To run this patch you need to install [c-major](https://cmajor.dev/docs/GettingStarted#installing-the-cmajor-command-line-tools)
+### To run this patch you need to install [C-Major](https://cmajor.dev/docs/GettingStarted#installing-the-cmajor-command-line-tools)